siberianfox/tinygwiki/TinyG-Homing-planned-for-version-0.95.md

 	Pair  | Notes
 	-----|-------------
-	Xmin | Switch is typically positioned at left-most travel Xmax | Switch is typically positioned is right-most travel Ymin | Switch is typically at front of machine
+	3.3v | This pair is located on the J13 connector closest to the corner of the board Xmin | Switch is typically positioned at left-most travel Xmax | Switch is typically positioned is right-most travel Ymin | Switch is typically at front of machine